kiarafrobles/www.retroreport.org/_videos/runaway-plane.md

 ---
 title: "Runaway Plane"
 published: true
-date: 2016-01-25T01:00:00.000Z
+date: 2016-01-25T14:00:00.000Z
-video_id: uww-VPOnd0o
-video_provider: youtube
-video_running_time: 8
+producer:
+  - stephen-ives
+  - amanda-pollak
+  - kit-roane
+topic: science-technology
+description: "For decades the United States has been on a quest to perfect stealth technology, but development of the F-35 fighter jet shows just how complicated dreams can become."
+tweet: "For years the US has been on a quest for stealth technology, but the F35 shows how hard it can be:"
+featured_image_path: /uploads/1453665204948_37843_1_retro-f-35.jpg
+appearance: light-text
 video:
   video_id: uww-VPOnd0o
   video_provider: youtube
   video_running_time: 8
-meta_description: "For decades the United States has been on a quest to perfect stealth technology, but development of the F-35 fighter jet shows just how complicated dreams can become. "
-twitter_description: "For yrs the US has been on a quest for stealth technology, but the F35 shows how difficult it can be "
-topic: science-technology
-featured_image_path: /uploads/1453665204948_37843_1_retro-f-35.jpg
-appearance: light-text
-producer:
-- stephen-ives
-- amanda-pollak
-- kit-roane
-backstory:
-- related-coverage-for-runaway-plane
-- producer-kit-roane-weighs-in-on-the-400-billion-quest-for-stealth
-type: video
+# type: video
 slug: runaway-plane
 ---